inlandoceans/rockpaperscissors/readme.md

-This is a first version of rock paper scissors to practice javascript.
+This is a second version of rock paper scissors to practice javascript, now with buttons, event listeners, and a reset button that works.
+Still looks pretty bad though, maybe later.